 Proofs are formatted using the same hanging indent format.
 However, they are not italicized.

+Acknowledgments: the Acknowledgements section immediately precedes the Reference list.
 The preferred spelling of the word “acknowledgment” in American English is without an “e” after the “g.”
 Use the singular heading even if you have many acknowledgments.
-Avoid expressions such as “One of us (S.B.A.) would like to thank ... .”
+Avoid expressions such as “One of us (SB.
+A.) would like to thank ... .”
 Instead, write “F. A. Author thanks ... .”
 Sponsor and financial support acknowledgments are included in the acknowledgment section.
-For example: This work was supported in part by the US Department of Commerce under Grant BS123456 (sponsor and financial support acknowledgment goes here).
+For example: This work was supported in part by the US Department of Commerce under Grant BS123456 (sponsor and financial support acknowledgment go here).
 Researchers that contributed information or assistance to the article should also be acknowledged in this section.
-Also, if corresponding authorship is noted in your paper it will be placed in the acknowledgment section.
-Note that the acknowledgment section is placed at the end of the paper before the reference section.
+Also, if the corresponding authorship is noted in your paper, it will be placed in the acknowledgment section.
+Note that the acknowledgment section is placed at the end of the article before the reference section.

 The order in which the references are submitted in the manuscript is the order they will appear in the final paper, i.e., references submitted non alphabetized will remain that way.

 Please note that the references at the end of this document are in the preferred referencing style.
 Within the text, use “et al.” when referencing a source with more than three authors.
 In the reference section, give all authors’ names; do not use “et al.” Do not place a space between an authors' initials.
 Papers that have not been published should be cited as “unpublished” .
 Papers that have been submitted or accepted for publication should be cited as “submitted for publication” .
 Please give affiliations and addresses for personal communications .